MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-514-unable-to-start-new-spark-session-after-deleting-libraries.md

 # Known issue - Unable to start new Spark session after deleting all libraries

-You may not be able to start a new Spark session in a Fabric notebook and receive a message that the session has failed.
-The failure occurs when you installed libraries through **Workspace settings** > **Data engineering** > **Library management** and then removed all the libraries.
+You may not be able to start a new Spark session in a Fabric notebook.
+You receive a message that the session has failed.
+The failure occurs when you installed libraries through **Workspace settings** > **Data engineering** > **Library management**, and then you removed all the libraries.

 **Status:** Open